Jetpack-Cat/Jetpack-Cat-Melee/README.md

 # Jetpack-Cat-Melee
-Jetpack Cat Melee wiki for Minecraft.
+Jetpack Cat Melee is the second modpack released by Jetpack Cat.

+It's not yet released, this will get updated when it is.